ParnianKarimian/ParnianKarimian/README.md

 # Hi there! 👋 I'm Parnian Karimian

 🌟 **About Me**
-I'm Parnian Karimian, a 19-year-old aspiring Front-End Developer.
+I'm Parnian Karimian, a Front-End Developer.
 My journey in web development started recently, and I’ve been diving into technologies like **HTML**, **CSS**, and **JavaScript** to bring beautiful and functional websites to life.

 🚀 **What I’m Working On**
 - Building responsive, user-friendly websites and web applications.